 Fancy Pants Sunday: Matchless Ol’ Lifewine

 You fancy yourself cultured, don’t you?
 You do.
 It’s so obvious.
 If only you knew how obvious it is.
-You’re one of the special people: You’ve been to the Baltic states, you speak French, you’re dying to get to Florence, you love both Nick Hornby and Tom Robbins and you can’t wait for your daily Chopped fix and the next issue of The Collective Quarterly.
+You’re one of the special people: You’ve been to the Baltic states, you speak French, you’re dying to get to Florence, you love Nick Hornby and Tom Robbins, and you can’t wait for your daily Chopped fix and the next issue of The Collective Quarterly.
 Peaks & Pints is impressed.
 We know what you’ll also enjoy: Fancy Pants Sunday: Matchless Ol’ Lifewine.

 Despite its name, barleywines aren’t made with tons of specialty grains, as one might assume.
 Historically, barleywines are brewed with pale malt, the same malts used for pale ales.
-Brewers achieve that rich caramel flavor that’s expected in barleywines by extending the length of the boil, which caramelizes the flavors and imparts that deep color.
-Matchless Head Brewer Nick Crandall employed a labor-intensive, almost forgotten English mashing technique known as double mash.
-As the name implies, it involves two separate mashes: a main mash consisting of crushed malt, and a cereal mash consisting of raw adjuncts and a small charge of crushed malt.
+Brewers achieve that rich caramel flavor expected in barleywines by extending the length of the boil, which caramelizes the flavors and imparts that deep color.
+Matchless Head Brewer Nick Crandall employed a labor-intensive, almost forgotten English mashing technique called double mash.
+As the name implies, it involves two separate mashes: a main mash consisting of crushed malt, a cereal mash consisting of raw adjuncts, and a small charge of crushed malt.
 The latter is boiled for at least an hour to gelatinize the starches and is then added to the main mash, which has undergone an acid rest.
 The result of so much time and energy is a beer rich in flavor and huge in mouthfeel.

 If you’ve never had Matchless Ol’ Lifewine, this is a good chance to add to your oh-so-impressive list of lifetime achievements and drink the 16-ounce can of one of the toffee-ist beers you’ll ever enjoy.